 I decided to chat with Drew Snider who’s part of Coastal Credit Union's Wealth management team to see what families need to consider when figuring out how much they need to retire.

 More Than One Way to FI

 Let’s define financial independence because even that gets mixed up with a related idea, FIRE.

-FIRE: The difference with FIRE is there is a focus, doesn’t have to be the driving one- of leaving or retiring from your work.
+FIRE: The difference with FIRE is there is a focus of leaving or retiring from your work.
 I’ve noticed that many in the community do point out how FI is the root, however, the RE is what’s the hook.

-- leanFIRE: having enough to take care of your essentials
+- LeanFIRE: You have enough stashed away to take care of your essential expenses.

-- slowFI: As you move towards financial independence you make adjustments for more quality of life choices even if it slows you down towards your FI date. –
+- SlowFI: As you move towards financial independence you make adjustments for more quality of life choices even if it slows you down towards your FI date. – The Fioneers

 - Barista FI: With health expenses being a concern for many, I’ve seen a take on FI where you maintain a part-time job you enjoy for the insurance benefits.